NetApp/harvest/docs/ontap-metrics.md

 ### node_nfs_lookup_avg_latency

-Average latency of LookUp procedure requests.
+Average latency in microseconds of LookUp procedure requests.
 This shows the average time it takes for the LookUp operation to reply to the request.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|